NickCMoore/cheshire-captures/README.md

    - List of followed photographers is accessible from the menu.
    - Shows recent activity of followed photographers.
-   - User can unfollow from this list.
+   - User can unfollow from this list
 ## Reviews

 1. **View Top-Rated Photos:**